 Got a cold that won't quit?
 Try a Virtual Visit

-Video chat with a doctor in 20 minutes or less
+Talk to a doctor by phone or video in 20 minutes or less

 You’ve tried rest.
 You’ve tried liquids.
 You’d try standing on your head if it would give you some relief.
 But this cold doesn’t seem to be getting better.

 So it’s got you thinking: Maybe it’s more than a cold.

 But sit in a waiting room to get some answers?
 You’d rather not.
 Thankfully, you have another option: a Virtual Visit.

 A Virtual Visit lets you chat with a board-certified doctor on your mobile device, tablet or computer.1 The doctor can give you a diagnosis — and even write a prescription if needed.2

 There’s no appointment needed.
 And this service is available anytime, day or night.
 With your UnitedHealthcare plan, your cost is $50 or less.3

 Use a Virtual Visit for minor medical needs like:

 - Bladder or urinary tract infections